tgen/phoenix/README.md

 ## TGen Naming Convention
-Many of the naming structures used are defined by the standardize naming structure used at TGen that ensures all files have a unique name but descriptive name.
+Many of the naming structures used are defined by the standardize naming structure used at TGen that ensures all files have a unique but descriptive name.
 It is designed to support serial collection and multiple collections from difference sources on a single day.
 Furthermore, sample processing methods can be encoded.

 STUDY_PATIENT_VISIT_SOURCE_FRACTION_SubgroupIncrement_ASSAY_LIBRARY